 What Are You Legally Required to Disclose to Employers?

 Job seekers with a history of substance abuse are protected under the Americans with Disabilities Act.
-In most cases, you won’t need to tell the hiring manager that you received treatment for addiction.
-The only situation where you’ll need to confront this issue head-on is if there’s something in your legal history that may come up on a background check.
-In this situation, it’s better to get ahead of it and have an honest conversation with prospective employers.
+In most cases, you won’t need to tell the hiring manager that you received addiction treatment.
+The only situation where you’ll need to confront this issue head-on is if something in your legal history may come up on a background check.
+In this situation, getting ahead of it and having an honest conversation with prospective employers is better.